Employee Benefits - Leave and Holidays

 - Catastrophic Leave Bank Program means a program approved by the Director of the State Department of Finance and Administration and administered by the Human Resources Office of the U of A Cooperative Extension Service.

-- Catastrophic Leave Committee means a committee consisting of five members who represent a relative demographic cross-section of the U of A Cooperative Extension Service work force and who review employee applications for catastrophic leave and make recommendations to the Associate Vice President for Agriculture - Extension relating to such leave.
+- Catastrophic Leave Committee means a committee consisting of five members who represent a relative demographic cross-section of the U of A Cooperative Extension Service work force and who review employee applications for catastrophic leave.

 - Employee means a person who is regularly appointed by the U of A Cooperative Extension Service, compensated on a full-time basis, and eligible to participate in the University's fringe benefits program.
 A person who works less than full time (40 hours per week) is excluded from this definition and is not eligible to participate as a donor or recipient in the Catastrophic Leave Bank Program.